 Liquid cooled VFDs are just one example of the heatsink technology offered by KEB America.
 In this post, we will cover the advantages and features of a liquid cooled inverter, and some of the appropriate applications.

 In order for power electronic components to function properly and perform over a usable lifetime, the heat produced during normal operation must be dissipated.
 The operational lifetime of these components is directly linked to their operating temperature.

-In general, as the operating temperature of power electronic components increases, the lifetime is decreased.
+In general, as the operating temperature of power electronic components increases, the expected operating lifetime is decreased.

 Variable frequency drives (VFDs) utilize various power electronic components.
 The advantages of using VFD’s open up many application possibilities.
 These options include applications which may require operation of the system in demanding conditions.
 High ambient temperatures, high speed and high power are just a few of the conditions that engineers encounter when designing systems.
 Providing proper cooling for the VFD to operate in these conditions is an important consideration during the design process.

 KEB has been working with engineers for many years on demanding VFD applications.
 One of the many options that KEB offers on their VFDs is a version with a liquid cooled or water cooled heatsink.
 Utilizing the increased heat dissipation capabilities of liquid over air, the KEB liquid-cooled drives provide a VFD solution for applications that would not be possible, or severely limited, if the only cooling option was air cooling.